Read Time:4 Minute, 32 Second

 David Mault: Were you surprised when Juliette Binoche contacted you to suggest working together on a film?

 Bruno Dumont: It was Juliette (Binoche) that approached me and that defined the outcome and then I spent several months thinking about the subject and what would be acceptable and then I had the idea of having an artist play an artist.
 Camille Claudel is a mythical figure in France as a female artist because she was a genius with a tragic destiny so it is a natural figure for cinema.
-DM: You’ve previously said that Binoche was foolhardy for wanting to work with you.
-Why was that, exactly?
-BD: For that very reason is why she came to me.
-She wanted to her own boundaries and she wanted to change her art and try something new.

 DM: In your opinion, was Camille Claudel actually mentally ill, or were her crimes against her time and its patriarchal leanings?